site24x7/plugins/proxysql/README.md

 	backend_query_time_nsec -> metric counts and records the number of messages that have been dispatched in the queue of the given Broker of your ActiveMQ Setup. [message]

 	mysql_backend_buffers_bytes -> metric calculate the number of messages that remained in the queue of the given Broker of your ActiveMQ Setup. [message]

-	mysql_frontend_buffers_bytes -> metric calculate the percentage of memory currently used in the queue of the given Broker of your ActiveMQ Setup. [percent]

-	mysql_session_internal_bytes -> metric calculate the number of messages that have been expired in the queue of the given Broker of your ActiveMQ Setup. [message]

-	mysql_thread_workers -> metric calculate the number of messages that have been in flight in the queue of the given Broker of your ActiveMQ Setup. [message]